jaycporter/MIST_4610_Project_2/README.md

 <img width="1440" alt="Screenshot 2023-12-05 at 12 28 39 AM" src="https://github.com/jw34666/MIST_4610_Project_2/assets/145144734/4974bbf0-2ffe-4f7d-ae76-ab7e4c232dfd">

 ## Question 2
 <img width="1440" alt="Screenshot 2023-12-05 at 12 28 48 AM" src="https://github.com/jw34666/MIST_4610_Project_2/assets/145144734/e0c6ec8d-c1cb-4c0b-b262-e26c2b52911b">

+## Manipulations
+The main point of manipulation our team decided to perform on our dataset was to omit data we deemed unncessary.
+We did this by analyzing the overall data and deciding what was most relevant and what we wanted our questions to focus around.
+This mostly ended up being about the causes of collisions, and the trends of specific causes throughout a 24 hour period.
+By understanding what we wanted to answer, we were able to manipulate our dataset into one that displayed clear conditions.
+Without doing this, our dataset would be much larger and would carry more unncessary information that would make the purpose of our questions more difficult to understand.

+## Tableau Packaged Workbook
+The Tableau packaged workbook is attached to this repository.
+The visualizations are located on dashboards corresponding to their respective questions.